Langford, Bedfordshire: History

-The village is of Saxon origin, first mentioned in 944 AD and at one time it had one or more fording points across the river.
+Of Saxon origin, the village was first mentioned in 944 AD and at one time it had one or more fording points across the river.
 The name is based on the words long ford from the length of the settlement.
 At the time of the Domesday Book 1086, the population was around 21.
-The parish church is St. Andrew's, which is part of the Church of England.
+The Church of England parish church is St. Andrew's.
 Before 1066 the lord of Langford was Lewin, a thane of Edward the Confessor.
 William the Conqueror granted the village to Walter le Fleming.
 In 1142 Walter's descendant Simon de Wahull gave land to the Knights Templar, who established themselves as Lords of the Manor of Langford Rectory.

 The entry in the Domesday Book reads: Langeford: Walter of Flanders.
 2 mills.

-Langford has been a settlement on the east bank of the river Ivel since Saxon times.
-It is a long straggling village which at one time had two or three fording points over the river, hence its name.
-The village now starts at the Baulk corner and it is nearly two miles to the Running Waters at the north end of the village.

 1960 air accident

 On Wednesday 16 November 1960 BAC Jet Provost G-AOUS crashed.
 The aircraft hit the village playing field, after the wings had snapped beforehand.
-34 year old Lt-Cdr John Richard Stanley Overbury, the company test pilot, at Luton, was killed.
-He was married, and lived at 'Bircham' on Old Wood Road, in Whipsnade.
+34 year old Lt-Cdr John Richard Stanley Overbury, the company test pilot, was killed.
 He had been at Luton as the test pilot since 1957.

 Governance

 Langford Parish Council consists of ten elected councillors.

 Langford is part of Stotfold and Langford ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Langford was administered as part of the Hundred of Biggleswade.

 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

-Langford was in the Mid Bedfordshire parliamentary constituency until 1997.
-Now in North East Bedfordshire, the elected member is Richard Fuller of the Conservative Party.
+Langford is in the Hitchin parliamentary constituency, the elected member is Alistair Strathern of the Labour Party.
+Before 1997 it was in Mid Bedfordshire constituency, then in North East Bedfordshire until 2024.

-Facilities

-The Plough, Church Street, first licensed in 1846 is the one remaining pub.
-The building was formerly a farmhouse.

-A small shopping parade on Church Street near to East Road includes a convenience store, Fish and chip/burger take away, pharmacy and hair salon.
-A convenience store on High Street includes the village Post Office.

-The King George V Playing Field has a children's play area and exercise equipment for adults.
-The village hall is within the grounds.
-Both are owned and maintained by the parish council.

-Local commerce includes a long-established garden centre, a garage and filling station, a private members' club (The Ivy Leaf Club), farm shop, estate agents, curry house (Spice Lounge), beauty salon, barbers, and a dog grooming boutique.